PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 And that got us wondering... just how many useful things can you do with PostHog?

 The answer?
-A lot – and this list is just a snapshot of the posibilities.
+A lot – and this list is just a snapshot of the possibilities.

 > Got an idea to add to this article?
 Share it on the [PostHog website repo](https://github.com/PostHog/posthog.com/issues).